mauzeyj/machine_learning_club/README.md

  * Education piece about a TBA machine learning algorithm – may be fulfilled by following talk
  * Tooling/education about Scikit learn metric tools
  * 	Application/education of reinforcement learning to blackjack – how to create a table that tells you what the best move is.
+ * Michael Smith will share his results from the sports dataset.

 We would like 1-2 people to also either present their results and experiences with the sports data set or any other problem they are trying to apply machine learning to.